 Where an event includes preparing or serving food to the participants or general public, a Temporary Food Permit must be obtained from the Fraser Health Authority.

-If you are planning to serve or sell alcohol at your event you will need Special Occasion Licence from the BC Liquor Control Board.
+If you are planning to serve or sell alcohol at your outdoor event you will need the following: